-The aggregate fees billed by our independent registered public accounting firm for professional services rendered in connection with (i) the audit of our consolidated financial statements as set forth in our Annual Report on Form 10-K for the years ended December 31, 2012 and 2011, (ii) the review of our quarterly consolidated financial statements as set forth in our Quarterly Reports on Form 10-Q for each of our quarters during 2012 and 2011, and (iii) the 2012 and 2011 audit of our internal control over financial reporting with the objective of obtaining reasonable assurance about whether effective internal control over financial reporting was maintained in all material respects, as well as any fees paid to our independent registered public accounting firm for audit-related work, tax compliance, tax planning and other consulting services are set forth in the table below:
+The aggregate fees billed by our independent registered public accounting firm for professional services rendered in connection with (i) the audit of our consolidated financial statements as set forth in our Annual Report on Form 10-K for the years ended December 31, 2013 and 2012, (ii) the review of our quarterly consolidated financial statements as set forth in our Quarterly Reports on Form 10-Q for each of our quarters during 2013 and 2012, and (iii) the 2013 and 2012 audit of our internal control over financial reporting with the objective of obtaining reasonable assurance about whether effective internal control over financial respects, as well as any fees paid to our independent registered public accounting firm for audit-related work, tax compliance, tax planning and other consulting services are set forth in the table below:

-2012 2011
+2013 2012

-Audit Fees(1) \$585,000 \$595,000
+Audit Fees(1) \$ 575,000 \$585,000

-Audit-Related Fees(2) 167,343
+Audit-Related Fees(2) 114,784 167,343

 Tax Fees -

-All Other Fees
+All Other Fees(3) 224,959

-\$752,343 \$595,000
+\$ 914,743 \$752,343

-- (1) Represents fees for professional services provided in connection with the audits of our annual consolidated financial statements; the audit of our internal control over financial reporting and the reviews of our quarterly consolidated financial statements; consultations on accounting matters that arose during the audit and audit services provided in connection with other statutory or regulatory filings. - (2) Represents fees for professional services provided in connection with the Company's \$530 million issuance of senior unsecured notes, including required filings with the Securities and Exchange Commission ("SEC"), and services provided in connection with the Company's responses to a SEC comment letter.
+- (1) Represents fees for professional services provided in connection with the audits of our annual consolidated financial statements; the audit of our internal control over financial reporting and the reviews of our quarterly consolidated financial statements; consultations on accounting matters that arose during the audit and audit services provided in connection with other statutory or regulatory filings. - (2) Represents fees for professional services provided in 2012 in connection with the Company's \$530 million issuance of senior unsecured notes, including required filings with the Securities and Exchange Commission ("SEC"), and services provided in connection with the Company's responses to a SEC comment letter.
+Amounts for 2013 represent fees for professional services provided in 2013 in connection with the Company's \$100 million issuance of senior unsecured notes, including required filings with the SEC. - (3) Represents fees associated with due diligence advisory services.